Economics and Business Studies

 Students develop a greater understanding of financial markets and will be quicker to realise how much the taxman (or woman) is taking from their salary.
 Economics will equip students with the skills to participate successfully in the increasingly knowledge-based and interdependent global economy of the twenty-first century.
 Business success and failure is continually evolving in a fascinating way and the department is dynamic in making these ideas come alive in the classroom.

-A Level Business gives students a clear view of how a business operates.
-On this AQA course, students will learn about the challenges of starting a business, enterprise, the management of people, communication and motivation, operations management, marketing and competition as well as finance management.
-In the second year the strategic decisions of large businesses are studied and a good business student will be able to make strong decisions and back them up with real life examples and good analysis of the likely outcomes.
+A Level Business gives you a clear view of how a business operates.
+You will learn about the challenges of starting a business, enterprise, management of people, communication and motivation, operations management, marketing and competition as well as finance management.
+In the second year the strategic decisions of large businesses are studied and a good A Level Business student will be able to make strong decisions and back them up with real life examples and good analysis of the likely outcomes.
+You will analyse information provided about a business in order to solve problems by justifying a course of action for that business.
+During the course students build up their knowledge of business terminology and strategies and become confident in recognising good and bad strategies for a variety of scenarios.